José Ramón de la Fuente

 José Ramón de la Fuente Morató (born 22 December 1970) is a Spanish football goalkeeping coach and former goalkeeper.
-Mostly known for his coaching, he is the goalkeeper coach of Barcelona.
-He was appointed under manager Tito Vilanova, and has remained in his role through all managements since then.
+He is current goalkeeper coach of La Liga club Barcelona.
+He was appointed under Tito Vilanova, and has remained in his role through all managements since then.

 Playing career

-Fuente played for Barcelona B in the 1994-95 season.
+Fuente played for Barcelona B in the 1994–95 season.

 Coaching career

 Fuente retired while playing at Écija, started his coaching career with them in 2006.
 He has coached sides like Hércules (2008–09), Racing Union as assistant coach (2009–10), Gimnàstic (2010–11) and back to Hércules (2011–12).